sethburnette/script-tools/README.md

 ![gif](https://imgur.com/AtUUqOU.gif)

-*FadeAlpha* is a basic script that is specifically set up to fade-out or fade-in any object using the Standard shader.
+*FadeAlpha* is a basic script that is specifically set up to fade-out or fade-in any object that has a material which uses the Standard shader.

 -------------------